EU

 In order to be entitled to unemployment benefit (ARE), you must meet the following requirements:

-- you must register as a jobseeker with the France Travail and comply with the individual job seeking plan (PPAE).
+• you must register as a jobseeker with the France Travail and sign a commitment contract with your France Travail advisor.

 Are there special rules for new graduates?